mbs-octoml/mbs-tvm/src/relay/collage/design.md

 earlier [draft](https://www.notion.so/octoml/Design-Doc-Collage-in-Main-f2306fb1ae7a4245ac0b3752bd244a1e) based on what we've learned so far in the 'v2' prototype.

+## Success Metrics

+1. Collage offers at least a 10% latency improvement for a selection of standard ONNX models and NVIDIA targets using targets which include the CuDNN and CuBlas libraries, the CUTLASS libraries (with tuning, via BYOC), the TensorRT compiler (via BYOC), and obviously TVM native.
+2. Collage does not require per-target or per-model patterns or rules to be implemented beyond those appropriate for the BYOC integrations alone.
+3. Collage with a single BYOC enabled is never worse than simply partitioning for the BYOC as per TVM today.

+## Overview

+The implementation is mostly under `src/relay/collage/...` (namespace `tvm::relay::collage`), with some helper Python under `python/tvm/relay/collage`.

+If the `relay.collage.enable_collage` `PassConfig` attribute is true then the standard `FuseOps` pass is replaced by a new `CollageFuseOps` pass.
+The new pass effects the same invariant on the output as the old:

+> All Relay sub-graphs in all global functions which are to be lowered to a kernel are replaced by calls to an inline
+> `"Primitive"` `Function`.
+Functions which are to be lowered by a BYOC-provided toolchain are also annotated with
+> `"Compiler"` and `"global_symbol"` attributes.

+The `CollageFuseOps` pass proceeds in four phases:

+- **Phase 1**: The available `Target`s are scanned to build a list of `FusionSpec`s.
+Each `FusionSpec` is built from ( nested) `FusionRule`s.
+How the rules are constructed depends on `Target` itself.
+The remaining phases execute on each global function separately.
+- **Phase 2**: A `DataflowGraph` is constructed for the global function.
+The available `FusionRule`s are evaluated on the dataflow graph to yield a (possibly overlapping) set of `CandidateKernels` for each target.
+Each candidate is described by a `SubGraph` which efficiently denotes a sub-graph of the global function's body without the need to construct any new expressions.
+The candidates are placed in a `CandidateKernelIndex` for use below.
+- **Phase 3**: A shortest path is found in the following (implicit) search graph:
+    - Search Nodes: An `IndexSet` describing which dataflow nodes are been assigned to a candidate kernel.
+    - Search Edge X->Y: A `CandidteKernel` can be applied to node X to give node Y. The candidate is disjoint from all dataflow nodes already accounted for in X. To avoid an unnecessary search space explosion the candidate must also include the next yet-to-be-assigned dataflow node in X.
+    - Edge cost: Estimated latency of the candidate kernel, plus a kernel launch penalty.
+Note that though we need to be able to extract the candidate's sub-graph in order to build the kernel, we do not need to partition the overall function body expression.
+- **Phase 4**: The function body is partitioned according to the candidate kernels on the shortest path.

+We expand on these below.

+## Core Datatypes

+Before diving into the phases we describe some new datatypes:

+- `PostDfsIndex`: The integer index of a Relay sub-expression in a post-dfs traversal of the overall Relay expression.
+  If index i is less than index j then we know the sub-expression for j cannot influence the value of the sub-expression for i.
+- `DataflowGraph`: This is ust the existing `IndexedGraph<Expr>` from the `DFPatternMatcher` suite (which in turn is a reworked copy of the `IndexedGraph` private to `fuse_ops.cc`).
+It is used throughout to manage the three-way bijection from Relay `ExprNode`s to `PostDfsIndex`s to `DataflowGraph::Node`s.
+Each `DataflowGraph::Node` describes the sub-expression's dataflow inputs, outputs, dominator and inverse-dominators.
+- `IndexSet`:  A bit vector indexed by `PostDfsIndex`s.
+These are used as a compact representation for an arbitrary set of dataflow nodes in a dataflow graph.
+- `Cost`: A `double` representing a candidate kernel's 'cost', which currently is just mean execution latency in seconds.
+The Collage system only cares that costs are additive and a total order so we could support, eg, cost functions which balance execution time against high memory watermark or other measures.
+Costs may be `Unknown` (ie NaN) to signal some other heuristic should be used to compare kernel costs.
+Costs may be `Invalid` (ie +inf) to signal the toolchain could not compile and run a candidate kernel.

+## Phase 1

+We build on the existing TVM support for heterogeneous devices and targets.
+The available `Targets` are extracted from the compilation configuration (eg using the existing `CompilationConfig` helper class).
+Each target is inspected to decide on how to construct a `FusionSpec`, which will guide Collage in the selection of candidate kernels to explore for that target.

+- If the `Target` has a `"fusion_spec"` attribute, use that directly (not currently in the 'v2' prototype).
+This would allow users to directly control fusion for the target's they care about.
+- If the `Target` has a `"compiler"` attribute (eg `"cutlass"`), and the global pattern table has an entry for that attribute value, assume the `Target` denotes a pattern-based BYOC integration to explore.
+The `FusionSpec` will import all the BYOC patterns and predicates automatically.
+- As above, but if global pattern has no matching entry, assume the `Target` denotes a predicate-based BYOC integration to explore (eg `"tensorrt"`).
+The `FusionSpec` will look for and evaluate predicates with the `"target.<compiler>"` attribute on all Relay operators.
+- Otherwise, assume the `Target` denotes a TVM-native target.
+The `FusionSpec` mimics the existing `FuseOps`, but now generalized to explore multiple candidates so as to leave room for possible BYOC candidates.

+Note that to make this approach work we need to allow for multiple `Target`s with the same `DLDeviceKind`.
+For the VM simply switching the `target` argument from dictionary to list and removing some redundant Python preprocessing code was all that was required to support this.

+The user can use `on_device` annotations to constrain sub-graphs to particular devices.
+When Collage is considering candidate kernels, it should be sure to choose a candidate `Target` which 'refines' the `Target` for every sub-expression discovered by the `PlanDevicesPass`.
+Given targets T and U we say 'T refines U' if T has a '"compiler"' and/or '"fusion_spec"' attributes, U has no such attributes, and T and U otherwise agree on all other fields.
+(This is not currentl in the 'v2' prototype).

+## Phase 2

+## Phase 3

+## Phase 4

 ## Known Limitations

 - **Some BYOC boilerplate changes required**: TVM's current BYOC integration API only requires the 'lowering/codegen'